 - Insulating materials

-To minimize conductive losses it is crucial to select MOSFETs with a low on state resistance Rds on.
+It is necessary to choose MOSFETs with a low on state resistance Rds on so as to reduce conductive losses.

-This can be achieved by connecting MOSFETs in parallel effectively reducing the overall resistance.
+This can be achieved by significantly reducing the total resistance by connecting MOSFETs in parallel.

-Careful attention should be paid to maintain a safe margin within the specified voltage range.
+Keeping a safe margin within the specified voltage range requires extreme caution.

-It is important to note that IGBTs rated at 600V may not be suitable for the application.
+It is crucial to keep in mind that 600V IGBTs may not be suitable for the use.

 Formulas: